ibexa/documentation-developer/docs/ibexa_products/headless.md

 - [[= product_name_headless =]] offers a complete PHP API to extend the ways to access content.
 - A design engine and a view controller offer to create plain text content views (such as HTML, JSON, XML, CSS, JS, CSV, or Markdown), and to factorize those views by using theme cascades.
-  This design engine is used in the back office which is equally extendable.
+  This design engine is used in the Back Office which is equally extendable.
 - Multichannel, content can be accessed through several channel configurations, such as the domain name it replies to, the sub-part of the content tree it starts from, the users rights, or the design theme.
-  The back office itself is such a channel.
+  The Back Office itself is such a channel.
 - Multi-repository, the same platform can use separate databases if impermeability is needed between channel groups.

 ### Advanced features

-On top of this strong core, [[= product_name =]] Headless edition brings tools to increase user experience, from final front users to back office contributors.
+On top of this strong core, [[= product_name =]] Headless edition brings tools to increase user experience, from final front users to Back Office contributors.

 #### [[= product_name_headless =]] is a complete Digital Experience Platform (DXP)

 - [[= product_name_headless =]] comes with a personalization engine, allowing to recommend content to the front user according to its behavior, or, when authenticated, contents matching user's segment/group.
 See [Personalization product guide](personalization_brochure.md) for more.
 - [[= product_name_headless =]]' scheduler allows to establish the future of the content and having a living front application with events even when the editorial team is absent or reduced.
 At midnight, during weekends or vacations, front users can discover new contents.
 A calendar summaries those scheduled content event.
-The calendar is extendable as everything in the back office, some event source could be added to coordinate content events with other company events.
+The calendar is extendable as everything in the Back Office, some event source could be added to coordinate content events with other company events.

 #### [[= product_name_headless =]] adds more ways to structure and organize your content